lsst-dm/dmtn-249/index.rst

 An *artifact transaction* is a limited-duration but persistent manifest of changes to be made to both the database and storage.
-All open artifact transactions are registered in the database and can be *committed* or *abandoned* to continue or (at least partially) undo an operation, even in the presence of unexpected hard errors (to the extent underlying the database and low-level storage is recoverable, of course).
+All open artifact transactions are registered in the database and are closed by *committing*, *reverting*, or *abandoning* them (see :ref:`artifact-transaction-details`)

-An artifact transaction does not correspond to a database transaction - in practice there will be one database transaction used when opening a transaction and another used when closing (committing/abandoning) it.
+An artifact transaction does not correspond to a database transaction - in practice there will be one database transaction used to open transaction and another used to close it.

 This consistency model means that we *only* write new artifacts with the following pattern: